sirn/flask-couchdbkit/docs/index.rst

         author = couchdb.StringProperty()
         content = couchdb.StringProperty()

-The extension make use of three configuration variables, but only ``COUCHDB_DATABASE`` is required.
+The extension make use of two configuration variables, but only ``COUCHDB_DATABASE`` is required.
 The database will be created if it does not already exists.
-Two other configuration variables are ``COUCHDB_SERVER``, which sets the server to connect to, and ``COUCHDB_KEEPALIVE``, which sets the least amount of connection that will be kept open.
+The other configuration variable is ``COUCHDB_SERVER``, which sets the server to connect to.

 Defining Views
 --------------